 As of January 2014, all Maxwell School classes in Washington take place at CSIS's new headquarters at 1616 Rhode Island Avenue NW, a world-class facility with two-story conference space, multiple teaching areas, and state-of-the-art electronics and audiovisual

 And Maxwell students now have many enriched opportunities to participate in CSIS activities and internships and to interact with the Washington policy community.
 Maxwell faculty members from across the School's varied disciplines will explore research

 The bipartisan, nonprofit CSIS is one of the world's preeminent international policy institutions that, for more than 50 years, has focused on issues related to defense and security, regional stability, and transnational challenges ranging from energy

 Housing for the undergrad semester program as well as for the graduate January intercession, Maymester, and summer programs is available at The Calvert House, 2401 Calvert Street, NW, just one Metro station

 Students enrolled in the undergraduate program will be assigned to one of our multiple-occupancy apartment units.
 Undergraduates who have relatives in the DC area allowed to opt out of the provided DC housing (please note the stipulations on our application

 The Calvert House apartments offer spacious living in a trendy, upscale neighborhood of diverse ethnic restaurants, small clubs and shops, near the National Zoo and Greenberg House, and steps to the Metro subway.
 Movies, theaters, and major entertainment

 The Calvert House apartments are two (shared) bedroom, two bathroom units and one (shared) bedroom, one bathroom unit.
 All apartments have been recently rennovated and are fully furnished.
 The housing fee includes all utilities, local TV, and wireless

-Our UNIVERSITY-SPONSORED HOUSING GUIDE provides more information about the facilities, including photos, amenities, layout, neighborhood etc.
+Our University-Sponsored Housing Guide provides more information about the facilities, including photos, amenities, layout, neighborhood etc.

-For graduate students interested in our University-sponsored housing for January/May courses or the Summer program, please see our rates and dates sheets: JANUARY/MAYMESTER 2018 DATES and RATES or SUMMER 2018 DATES and RATES.
+For graduate students interested in our University-sponsored housing for January/May courses or the Summer program, please see our rates and dates sheets: January/Maymester 2018 Dates and Rates or Summer 2018 Dates and Rates.

 Move in/out dates for 2018 are:

-January - Apartments open for move in January 1 after 12:00 noon.
-Vacate by 8:00am January 12.
+- January - Apartments open for move-in January 1 after 12:00 noon.
+Vacate by 8:00 am January 12.

-Maymester - Apartments open for move in May 19 after 12:00 noon.
-Vacate by 8:00am May 27.
+- Maymester - Apartments open for move-in May 19 after 12:00 noon.
+Vacate by 8:00 am May 27.

-Summer - Apartments open for move in May 29 after 8:00am.
-Vacate by 8:00am August 22.
+- Summer - Apartments open for move-in May 29 after 8:00 am.
+Vacate by 8:00 am August 22.

 DC Housing Guide

-For those of you seeking independent housing in DC for a semester, please see our overview of DC housing options: DC HOUSING GUIDE
+For those of you seeking independent housing in DC for a semester, please see our overview of DC housing options: DC Housing Guide